googleboy-byte/CLARA/README.md

 # CLARA: Controllable Learning for Anomaly Recognition in Astrophysics

-The software implementation of this independent research project is available at https://github.com/googleboy-byte/clara-cli
+The software implementation of this independent research project is under development and available at https://github.com/googleboy-byte/clara-cli

 ## Overview